 The parties are committed to using the method outlined in this Clause to achieve sixth ranking wage alignment and relativity with other councils as the basis of negotiations for future enterprise agreements.
+The parties are also committed to reviewing the method outlined in this Clause by no later than December 2016.

-Where, as a result of misinformation regarding applicable salaries of the reference group of councils or administrative error by Council, employees receive an amount in excess of that which they are entitled under this Clause, the Council will rectify the overpayment by way of reducing any future increase in an amount equal to the overpayment.
+Where, as a result of misinformation regarding applicable wage rates of the reference group of councils or administrative error by Council, employees receive an amount in excess of that which they are entitled under this Clause, the Council will rectify the overpayment by way of reducing any future wage increase in an amount equal to the overpayment.